-To me this type of coordination is the toughest things about piano, and I really admire pianists who are technically proficient in this way.
+To me, this type of coordination is the toughest thing about the piano, and I really admire pianists who are technically proficient in this way.

-I suspect new piano players have varying degrees of success with left and right hand coordination.
-Some people pick up it up quickly, but if you are like me you’ll need to be ready to spend a lot of time on drills to overcome this issue.
+I suspect new piano players have varying degrees of success with left and right-hand coordination.
+Some people pick it up quickly, but if you are like me you’ll need to be ready to spend a lot of time on drills to overcome this issue.

 This is where a good teacher is worth their weight in gold.
 I always say that you may not need a guitar teacher depending on a few different factors.
 You can learn piano on your own as well, but I think it’s one of those instruments where, if you are serious about it, you’d be smart to line up with a good instructor.

-So far in this article I have done my best to be honest and inspiring, and to pass on every nugget of knowledge I can dredge up which may help you to make the decision between guitar and piano.
+So far in this article, I have done my best to pass on every nugget of knowledge I can dredge up which may help you to make the decision between guitar and piano.

 This is one of the reasons the guitar is so popular.
 You can get started for a relatively cheap cost, and the gear doesn’t take up a lot of space.
-Of course if you play for decades like I have you’ll need a separate room in your house for your guitar stuff, but that’s a problem for another day.
+Of course, if you play for decades as I have you’ll need a separate room in your house for your guitar stuff, but that’s a problem for another day.